At Dulcarnon

 Dulcarnon or dulcarnoun is a term used in the Middle English poem Troilus and Criseyde by Geoffrey Chaucer, in a line given to Criseyde: "at dulcarnoun, right at my wittes ende".
 It became proverbial.
 The etymology is from an Arabic phrase dhū-al-qarnayn meaning "two-horned", and the term was in use in medieval Latin.

 Dulcarnon was used to refer to the exposition of the Pythagorean theorem in the Elements of Euclid, considered baffling.
-In Chaucer's poem, Pandarus conflates it with the Pons asinorum, an earlier result in Euclid on the isosceles triangle.
+In Chaucer's poem, Pandarus conflates it with the pons asinorum, an earlier result in Euclid on the isosceles triangle.
 Alexander Neckam had used it for the Pythagorean theorem, though in a way that allowed for the confusion; Richard of Wallingford applied it to the Pythagorean theorem.

 By the 17th century to be "at Dulcarnon" was to be at the end of one's wits, or in a dilemma in the sense of a predicament.
 John Selden made the connection to dū'lkarnayn, a Persian term via Arabic, writing in his 1612 preface to Michael Drayton's Polyolbion.
 He used it to point to Chaucer as a learned and a witty poet.
 Stephen Skinner in the later 17th century corrected a muddled annotation to Chaucer's line by Thomas Speght.
 Walter William Skeat adopted the derivation of Dulcarnon from the Arabic: for which see Dhul-Qarnayn.

-Dulcarnon: A Novel was published in 1926 by Henry Milner Rideout.
+In consequence, it is to the word's derived Eastern associations that Henry Milner Rideout points in the title of his 1926 Dulcarnon: A Novel, described as "one of his best adventures in the fairyland of the Orient".